The Gold Standard in POS Encryption & P2PE Encryption

 In 2014, Bluefin became the first provider of a PCI-validated point-to-point encryption (P2PE) solution in North America.
-Today, our P2PE solutions span are offered by Bluefin and through our 200 global partners in 45 countries.
-Learn more about the benefits of PCI-validated P2PE and details on our solutions below.
+Today, our P2PE solutions span are offered by Bluefin and through our 200 global partners in 46 countries.
+Learn more about the benefits of PCI-validated P2PE encryption and details on our solutions below with our P2PE FAQ.

 What is Point-to-Point Encryption (P2PE)?

 Point-to-Point Encryption (P2PE) is an encryption standard established by the Payment Card Industry (PCI) Security Standards Council.
 It requires that payment card data be encrypted immediately upon use with the merchant’s point-of-sale terminal and cannot be decrypted until securely transported to and processed by the payment processor.
 Learn more about Bluefin’s PCI-Validated P2PE solution.

 A PCI-validated P2PE solution is a combination of secure devices, applications, and processes that encrypt credit card data immediately upon swipe or dip in the payment terminal (also called the Point of Interaction, or POI).
 The data remains encrypted until it reaches the Solution Provider’s secure decryption environment.

 In order for a P2PE solution to receive validation from PCI, the solution, the Solution Provider, and associated players in the overall P2PE solution must undergo assessment and audit by a P2PE Qualified Security Assessor (QSA), before being brought before the Council for approval.